 The largest model is roughly 2 feet wide and just over five feet tall for a size reference.
 While there is ample space in the large model, it may not be the right fit for you.
 Depending on your van and your needs, any of these models would be efficient and get the job done

 The cost of this unit is a bit on the higher side.
-Coming in at $989.00, it is a fridge on the higher end of the budget.
-The price ranges up to $1599.00 for the largest model.
+It is a fridge on the higher end of the budget.
 There are some cool features, and the brand is perfect for a compact living but maximizes space.
 Although you will be paying a pretty penny, it is important to weigh this type of unit’s pros and cons before purchasing.

 As always, there will be pros and cons to each unit.
 Generally, the pros will outweigh the cons, but depending on your needs and wants; you can base your decision on that.
 Here are a few of the significant advantages and disadvantages of the smallest unit: